-Figure 3.13: The Caulobacter crescentus cell cycle. (a) Caulobacter cells divide asymmetrically into a stalked cell, which is attached to a surface, and a swarmmer cell, that is motile.
+Figure 3.13: The Caulobacter crescentus cell cycle. (a) Caulobacter cells divide asymmetrically into a stalked cell, which is attached to a surface, and a swarmer cell that is motile.
 The swarmer cells can become stalked cells in a new location and begin the cell cycle anew.
 The transcriptional regulators CtrA, DnaA and GcrA are the primary factors that control the various phases of the cell cycle. (b) The genetic circuitry controlling the cell cycle consists of a large variety of regulatory mechanisms, including transcriptional regulation and post-translational regulation.
-Figure obtained from [57].
+Figure adapted from [59].